hussainzs/dp-seo-engine/README.md

 ### Step 4: Set Up Environment Variables

 You will need to configure environment variables (e.g., API key).
 These should be placed in the `.env` file in the project root.
-For example:
+So create a file named `.env` in the project root and add the following line with your API key:

 **`.env`**: